tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/Activities/08-Stu_CRUD/README.md

 * Update the loan amount for sales_id 33 to $423,212.

+* Add a new boolean column `loan_distributed` that defaults to True.

 * Insert a new record into the sales table where the sales_id is 101, the payment_id is 101, the mortgage_id is 2, the loan_amount is $734544, and the loan_date is `1995-10-05`.

 * Delete the sales record where sales_id is 72.